Opération Bison: Background

-Arnold's replacement in September, General Edouard Cortadellas, got on better with Tombalbaye.
+Arnaud's replacement in September, General Edouard Cortadellas, got on better with Tombalbaye.
 The French were militarily successful, constantly defeating the rebels.
 This, with the reforms of the MRA, contributed to the relative calm of 1970 and 1971, especially in central and eastern Chad, where the French concentrated themselves.
-By 1971 the rebels were for the most part active only in isolated pockets in the Tibesti, and Cortadellas himself admitted that the Toubou could not be fully submitted, when he said: "I believe we should draw a line below [the Tibesti Region] and leave them to their stones.
+By 1971 the rebels were for the most part active only in isolated pockets in the Tibesti, and Cortadellas himself admitted that the Toubou could not be fully subdued, when he said: "I believe we should draw a line below [the Tibesti Region] and leave them to their stones.
 We can never subdue them."

 The French used tactics against the insurgents that emphasized the use of air power for ground support, similarly to what the United States was doing in those years in Vietnam.
 This helped the French win every engagement with the rebels, and their 20 mm helicopter-mounted cannons were especially useful.

 In July 1971 the French ceased direct military involvement, and on August 28, 1972, the operation was officially considered ended, as symbolized by the departure that day of Cortadellas, with most of the troops.
 Cortadellas' place in Chad was taken by the General J.-H. Auffray, with a single regiment of French Marines stationed in the capital and 600 army advisors, deployed in Chadian uniforms.
 The operation cost the lives of 50 Frenchmen (among them Cortadellas' son), but failed to destroy the insurgency, which promptly took on new vigor when the French departed.

 Auffray remained in command until October 1974, when he was replaced.
 In 1975 all remaining French were forced to leave Chad, because of a crisis in Franco-Chadian relations generated by the Claustre affaire.
 French troops returned three years later with Opération Tacaud, again to save the government from the FROLINAT.